"An original idea. That can't be too hard. The library must be full of them."

-We tested the water by reaching out to a producer on this composer team's behalf last week.
+We tested the water by reaching out to a producer on this composer team's behalf.
 He replied:

 Maybe you play an instrument with an unusual spin on things, or have developed a unique electronic sound, or blend of styles, or have somehow manipulated the samples you have in order to add your own spice to your repertoire?